HinaKhan94/fetch/README.md

 I would like to thank:

 - Medale Oluwafemi for your mentorship.
-- Inspiration from  [r](https://github.com/) for the contact page and user profile page design
+- Inspiration from  [Russ-S](https://github.com/rstan-dev) for the contact page and user profile page design
+- Inspiration from  [Ulrike R. Donohue](https://github.com/URiem) for website concept.
-- Inspiration from  [U](https://github.c) for the Readme file.
+- Inspiration from  [Karolis](https://github.com/kpetrauskas92) for the Readme file.

 [⬆️Back to top](<#📜table-of-contents>)